k-charette/pathways/README.md

 # Pathways
 Pathways is a bike share application that provides visitors with information about nearby bike stations.
-Users can sign up, search for a station and read or leave comments about any station.
+Users can sign up, search for a station, and leave or read comments about any station.

 http://path-ways.herokuapp.com/